 Looking for more tasty ideas for the holidays?

 Sausage and Apple Stuffed Honeynut Squash

 - 2 tbsp olive oil

-Wash the skin of honeynut squash and towel dry.
-Cut in half the long way.
-Clean the seeds out.
-Brush the squash with olive oil and season with salt, pepper and fresh rosemary (rosemary is optional but will add flavor).
-Bake for 30 minutes uncovered
+- Wash the skin of honey nut squash and pat dry with kitchen towel.
+Cut in half the lenghtwise.
+Remove the seeds and clean the cavity well.
+Brush the squash with 1 tbsp olive oil and season with salt and pepper to taste.
+Bake at 400F degrees for 30 minutes.

 - Meanwhile, heat remaining 1 tbsp oil in cast iron.
 Add sausage without casing and use a wooden spatula to break up the meat.
 Then add garlic and mushrooms sauté for 5 minutes or until browned.